Write a little about yourself. Just a paragraph will do.

 Investigations of a Dog)

-of my grasp -- and I sometimes do.
+something just out of my grasp -- and I sometimes do.

 I read The Worst-Case Scenario Survival Handbook cover-to-cover on